When it comes to improving your game, most golfers think it’s an equipment issue.

-- This grip allows more freedom of hand movement, and more wrist hinge.
-This can translate into more clubhead speed which will help you increase distance for all shots.
+- This grip allows more freedom of hand movement and extra hinge (which can lead to more clubhead speed).

-- Many world-class players and teacher have described this as the perfect grip because of the union it creates between the two hands.
-If you can successful master the Vardon Overlap grip, it will give you the ideal blend between power and control.
+- Many world-class players and teachers have described this as the perfect grip because of the union it creates between the two hands.
+It’s the perfect blend between power and control.

-- Although most teachers prefer the overlap grip, it is more challenging to do if you have weaker or small hands.
+- Harder to grip if you have weaker or small hands.

 Interlocking Golf Grip